yvonne-RH/mscepi_rdm/README.md

 ### 🍴 Fork this repository

+1. Connect to GitHub
-1. Make a personal cloud copy of the repository by clicking the *Fork* button at the top right of the page.
+2. Make a personal cloud copy of the repository by clicking the *Fork* button at the top right of the page.
 This will add the repository to your own GitHub account.

   ![image](https://github.com/user-attachments/assets/fce85dee-c069-46bf-aeda-faaeb9b7837e)